-This report forecasts revenue growth at global, regional & country levels and provides an analysis of the industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global craniomaxillofacial devices/systems market on the basis of product, material, application, and region:
+This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2014 to 2026.
+For this study, Grand View Research has segmented the global craniomaxillofacial devices market report based on the product, material, application, and region:

 Cranial Flap Fixation

 Temporomandibular Joint Replacement